What Is A Port?

 Lifestyle

-Implanted ports, compared to other centrally placed vascular access devices, are more likely to permit you to go about your normal day-to-day activities, like showering, swimming, and jogging.
-Ask your doctor or nurse about specific activities and the appropriate time to resume them.
+Implanted ports, compared to other centrally placed vascular access devices, are more likely to permit you to go about your normal day-to-day activities, like showering and swimming.
+Ask your healthcare team about specific activities and the appropriate time to resume them.

 Increased privacy and appearance